gibonev/iqs/book_store/README.md

 1. What will you do differently if the bookstore is large (e.g. more than 1 million rows)?
 How can you improve its performance?
-2. Could you wrap this into a module, so it can be called via python -m which takes input and output filenames?
+2. Could you make this script executable where it takes inventory and output filenames as command line arguments?
 3. How would write a unit test for this?